UltimateBoi/NotEnoughRacism/README.md

 ## Information and Features
 #### The command to open the GUI is `/ner`
-##### NotEnoughRacism is a Hypixel Skyblock [ChatTrigger](https://chattriggers.com) Module that `eznick`, `Paddy34a` and `iTqxic` created.
+##### NotEnoughRacism is a Hypixel Skyblock [ChatTrigger](https://chattriggers.com) Module that `eznick` and `iTqxic` created.
 It is a "QoL" or Cheat module meant to make players lives easier on Skyblock.
 This is a Use At Your Own Risk Module, any bans are not our fault.
-To report bugs dm `iTqxic#5961` on Discord.
-Depending on how busy I am, I will update and patch the bug.
-To suggest features dm `iTqxic#5961` on Discord.
-If your suggestion is retarded I will ignore you.
+To report bugs or make suggestions join our [Discord](https://discord.gg/mdfmj8mpUE).
 Nothing from this mod can be copied without `iTqxic`'s or `eznick`'s Permission.

 <details>
   <summary>Features</summary>